Featured

 Dominique Merriweather (Dom), Executive Director, Proud Ground.
 Proud Ground brings permanently affordable housing opportunities to first-time homeowners using a land trust model.

-All of our programs are recorded for rebroadcast by MetroEast Community Media and available by video and podcast from this website a few days after the live event.
+All of our programs are recorded for rebroadcast by MetroEast Community Media and available by video and podcast from this website.

 Replays of the recording will be on public access Comcast and Ziply channels.
 The schedule is below.